Project updates

 - information on the Future Coast Charmouth Adaptation Plan

-- a short presentation on Adaptation Plans at approximately 6pm
+- a short presentation on Adaptation Plans.
+You can view the presentation slides here

 - opportunities to ask questions, share local knowledge and provide feedback